artorias-developer/cobalt/README.md

 Whether you're setting up Cobalt for the first time or looking to contribute, the links below cover everything you need - from installation guides to community discussions where you can share ideas and vote on new game support.

-- [Documentation](https://artoriascode.github.io/cobalt/) - installation, configuration, and other documentation.
+- [Documentation](https://artoriascode.github.io/cobalt/) - installation, testing and more.
 - [Issues](https://github.com/ArtoriasCode/cobalt/issues) - report bugs and problems.
-- [Ideas](https://github.com/ArtoriasCode/cobalt/discussions/43) - suggest and discuss new features.
-- [Game requests](https://github.com/ArtoriasCode/cobalt/discussions/42) - request support for new games.
+- [Ideas](https://github.com/ArtoriasCode/cobalt/discussions/categories/ideas) - share your ideas and suggest new games.

 > [!WARNING]
 > Before posting anything, please read the guidelines.